If the UK leaves the EU on 29 March without a deal, there may be changes that affect private, official or abattoir veterinarians.

 Employing EU workers after EU Exit

 If the UK leaves the EU without a deal, you’ll still be able to employ workers from the EU.
-European Temporary Leave to Remain will allow EEA citizensarriving in the UK after 29 March 2019 (postponed to 31 October 2019) to live, work and study in the UK if there’s no Brexit deal.
+European Temporary Leave to Remain will allow EEA citizensarriving in the UK after 29 March 2019 (may also apply to new exit date on 31 December 2020) to live, work and study in the UK if there’s no Brexit deal.

 EEA citizens who are granted European Temporary Leave to Remain will be able to stay in the UK for 36 months from the date of their application.